Paul Horiuchi

-Today, he is best known to the public for his glass mosaic backdrop to the Seattle Center's Mural Amphitheater.
+Today, Horiuchi is best known to the public for The Seattle Mural, commissioned for the Century 21 Exposition in 1962 and now forming the glass mosaic backdrop to the Seattle Center's Mural Amphitheater.
 His paintings and collage remain highly prized by collectors, are on permanent display at several museums, and continue to be the subject of special exhibitions at various museums and galleries.

 Childhood

 Paul Horiuchi was born Chikamasa Horiuchi on April 12, 1906, in the village of Oishi, on the shores of Lake Kawaguchi, near Mount Fuji, in Japan.
 He was the second son of Daisaku Horiuchi, a cabinetmaker and Kabuki singer, and his wife Yasu.
 His father departed for the United States when Chikamasa was a few days old, followed by his mother four years later.
 Chikamasa and his older brother Toshimasa (later known as "Tom") were raised by their grandfather, Tokutaro Horiuchi, an antiques collector.

 Horiuchi was a runner in his early teens, his best time for the 100-meter dash reputedly tying the Olympic record.
 He was nominated for Japan's Olympic team, but had to stop running due to an enlarged heart.

 Under Iketani, a locally prominent artist, Horiuchi studied traditional sumi-e (or ink wash) technique, and won second prize in a nationwide landscape painting competition.